 EYW wants your food stories!

 What: Québec is the world’s largest producer of maple syrup, or sirop d’érable, as it’s known here, contributing about 75% of all maple syrup on the planet.
-This is not, of course, the same kind of syrup that comes out of an Aunt Jemima bottle (which, truth be told, is more accurately called “high-fructose corn syrup”); this is the real deal, the sugary sap that gets tapped out of maple trees and boiled down and filtered into a beautifully pure, 100%-additive-free syrup.
+This is not, of course, the same kind of syrup that comes out of mass-produced “breakfast syrup” bottles (which, truth be told, are more accurately called “corn syrup”); this is the real deal, the sugary sap that gets tapped out of maple trees and boiled down and filtered into a beautifully pure, 100%-additive-free syrup.
 It’s been consumed on this continent since indigenous days, and it’s delicious, ranging (depending on its grade) from light and sweet to rich and caramelized.

 Maple syrup and its many derivatives—maple candy, maple beer, maple cookies, you name it—are everywhere in Montréal, whether you visit during the province’s “sugaring off” season (late February through April, generally) or not.
 Here’s where to find the sweet stuff.

-Good to know: Impress a market vendor by familiarizing yourself with the basic grading systems of Canadian maple syrup.
-Essentially, there are three federal grades with various classifications within, ranging from Extra Light to Dark.
+Good to know: Impress a market vendor by familiarizing yourself with the basic grading systems of Canadian maple syrup, which have changed (along with the U.S.’s) in recent years.
+These are all based on how much light can be transmitted through the thin-to-thick syrups.
+What was once called Extra Light is now Grade A Golden (light, delicate taste); that’s followed by Grade A Amber (richer taste), Grade A Dark (robust taste), and Grade A Very Dark (intense; mostly used for cooking and/or industrial purposes).
 (Québec’s provincial system uses two grades.)
-“No. 1 Medium” is a good bet if you intend to pour your syrup on pancakes—not too light, not too sweet, not too caramelly—although some people swear by the thicker, sappier No. 2 and No. 3 Ambre/Dark varieties, which are generally used for cooking and/or industrial purposes.
+Amber is probably the best bet if you intend to pour your syrup on pancakes—not too light, not too sweet, not too caramelly—although some people prefer the thicker, sappier Dark variety.
 Always check the label, too, to make sure you’re buying pure maple syrup—even in Québec, you can find cheap imposters that add in corn syrup and the like.

-Where: Our bottled maple syrup—a no-brainer of a souvenir in this city—is from Le Marché des Saveurs du Québéc (280, Place du marché du nord), a wonderful store just outside Marché Jean-Talon that specializes in all things produced within the province.
+Where: Our bottled maple syrup—a no-brainer of a souvenir in this city—is from Le Marché des Saveurs du Québéc (280, Place du marché du nord, map), a wonderful store just outside Marché Jean-Talon that specializes in all things produced within the province.

 When: Mon-Wed, 9am-6pm; Thurs-Fri, 9am-8pm; Sat-Sun, 9am-6pm

-Order: A small bottle (250 ml) of pure Québécois “Canada No. 1 Medium” maple syrup goes for $6.
+Order: This small bottle (250 ml) of pure Québécois “Canada No. 1 Medium” (the equivalent of Grade A Amber in the new system) maple syrup goes for $8.
 You will likely want to buy other things here, whether it be tarte au sucre and local craft beer or some Québécois ice cider from the liquor shop adjacent.

-Alternatively: Some winning dishes around town shine the spotlight on local maple syrup (see the Plogue à Champlain dish from Au Pied de Cochon we feature in our foie gras entry), but for scoring bottles of the goods, try the vendors at local markets (look for the rows of cans at Marché Jean-Talon) or, in Old Montréal, the Canadian Maple Delights store (4396, blvd.
-St-Laurent, map), which sells maple everything (coffee, cookies, gelato, salt), including syrup.
+Alternatively: Some winning dishes around town shine the spotlight on local maple syrup (see the Plogue à Champlain dish from Au Pied de Cochon we feature in our foie gras entry), but for scoring bottles of the goods, try the vendors at local markets (look for the rows of cans at Marché Jean-Talon) or, in Old Montréal, visit the Délices Érable & CIE store (84, rue St-Paul Est, map), which sells maple everything (cookies, gelato, salt), including syrup.